alfredomartinezjr/wosostats/resources/definitions.md

 Example 2: [http://i.imgur.com/0dICuJ7.gifv](http://i.imgur.com/0dICuJ7.gifv)

 Diana Matheson, the player in white, passes the ball forward to her teammate, Francisca Ordega.
 Before touching the ball, Ordega shields the ball away from her defender, Lauren Barnes, who is challenging her for the ball.
 Ordega successfully shields the pass and maintains possession of the ball for her team as she then runs forward towards the box.
+This is an example of a ball shield that would have been a take-on if Ordega had gotten a touch on the ball first.
 On the spreadsheet, this action would look like the following (certain columns have been hidden to better show this):

 ![](http://i.imgur.com/Rk261Cz.png)